 ABCD certified dentists receive enhanced fees through Medicaid for most preventative and restorative procedures.
 ABCD certification requires just a few hours of free, CDE eligible training that is delivered by a volunteer dentist in your area.
 The training focuses on pediatric oral health.
 A concurrent training on ABCD billing procedures is provided to billing staff new to Medicaid.
 ABCD Training is now available remotely.

-To learn more about becoming an ABCD Certified dentist, contact Laura Nay at email@example.com or 425-359-0384.
+To learn more about becoming an ABCD Certified dentist, contact the ABCD Coordinator at email@example.com.

 primary healthcare providers

 Oral health is an important part of overall health.
 Dental decay is the most common, and preventable, disease of childhood.
 As a primary care provider, you are well positioned to integrate preventative messaging and referrals into your care.

 Arcora offers primary care providers a free, in-office (now remote) training course, Preventing Dental Disease in Pediatric Primary Care.
 Primary care providers who complete this course are eligible to bill Medicaid for preventative dental services completed during well-child visits.
 To learn more about this training, contact Madlen Caplow at firstname.lastname@example.org or (206) 473-9542.